benharold/libdrag/CompuLink Auto-Start Systems for Drag Racing.md

 **NHRA and IHRA specifications** establish CompuLink auto-start as the professional standard, with CompuLink serving as exclusive timing provider for NHRA national events since 1984.
 Professional implementation requires certified installation meeting sanctioning body specifications, with track-specific wiring and calibration standards ensuring consistent operation across venues.

-**Best practices by racing class** include 7-second timeouts for professional classes using 0.400-second pro trees, 10-15 second timeouts for bracket racing with 0.500-second sportsman trees, and extended 15-20 second timeouts for Junior Dragster classes with additional safety provisions.
+**Best practices by racing class** include 7-second timeouts for professional classes using 0.400-second pro trees, 10-second timeouts for Super Street using 0.500-second pro trees, 10-15 second timeouts for bracket racing with 0.500-second sportsman trees, and extended 15-20 second timeouts for Junior Dragster classes with additional safety provisions.
 Auto-start is typically enabled during eliminations while disabled for test-and-tune sessions to allow learning opportunities.

 The technology continues evolving with **TruSTART systems** for bracket racing that determine winners by smallest red-light margin in double-red situations, LED compensation systems for specific racing classes, and anti-cheating measures that maintain competitive integrity.
 Regular system updates and professional training ensure consistent implementation across the drag racing community.